Indigenous Careers Award (Alberta Scholarship Program)

 - You must be enrolled in the Fall and/or Winter term in order to be considered for this award.
 Students enrolled in both terms are eligible for $2,000 per term for a total of $4,000.
 Students enrolled in only the Fall or the Winter term are eligible for $2,000.

-- You must be enrolled in at least 60% of a full course load.
-If you are a student with a documented permanent disability, you can be eligible if you are enrolled in at least 40% of a full course load.
+- You must be enrolled in at least 60% (full time studies, 9.0 credits per term) of a full course load.
+If you are a student with a documented permanent disability, you can be eligible if you are enrolled in at least 40% (less than full time enrolment) of a full course load.

 - Co-op students, students in brokered programs, and students who are participating in an official exchange may be eligible.